-However, it’s worth noting that just because a company prints a card with ‘RC’ on it, it doesn’t necessarily mean that it’s the player’s true rookie card, but it was likely released during their rookie season.
+However, it’s worth noting that just because a company prints a card with ‘RC’ on it, it doesn’t necessarily mean that it’s a true rookie card.

-It could represent the player’s first card for that brand, for example their first Topps card, but they might already have a card issued previously by Panini.
+It could represent the player’s first card for that brand, for example their first Topps card, but they might already have a card issued previously by Panini, in a previous season.
 It could also represent their first card at a new team, or in a specific competition.